Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Intermediate stau channel

 \subsection{Event selection}

-The SRs were optimised by varying the kinematic selection criteria resulting in six SRs defined to cover LM and HM regions for C1C1, C1N2OS and C1N2SS channels.
-The SRs were optimised to obtain the best expected sensitivity against the SM backgrounds.
+The SRs are optimised by varying the kinematic selection criteria resulting in six SRs defined to cover LM and HM regions for C1C1, C1N2OS and C1N2SS channels.
 Events used in this channel must satisfy the same di-$\tau$ trigger described in Section~\ref{sec:stauEvSel}, or a combined di-$\tau$+$\met$ trigger.
-Events that satisfy the di-$\tau$ + \met trigger for 2015--2017 (2018) data sample must have a $\tau$-lepton with $\pt > 50\, (75)\,\GeV$, a second $\tau$-lepton with $\pt > 40\,\GeV$ (both matching the trigger signature), and the reconstructed $\met > 150\,\GeV$.
+To ensure the trigger efficiencies are in the plateau region, events that satisfy the di-$\tau$ + \met trigger for 2015--2017 (2018) data sample must have a $\tau$-lepton with $\pt > 50\, (75)\,\GeV$, a second $\tau$-lepton with $\pt > 40\,\GeV$ (both matching the trigger signature), and the reconstructed $\met > 150\,\GeV$.

 For the C1N2OS (C1N2SS) channels, events are required to have at least two medium $\tau$-leptons with OS (SS), while for the C1C1 channel, events are required to have exactly two medium $\tau$-leptons with OS\@.
 In the LM signal regions, SR-C1C1-LM and SR-C1N2OS-LM, at least one of the $\tau$-leptons must satisfy a tighter identification criteria, referred to as a tight $\tau$-lepton~\cite{ATL-PHYS-PUB-2019-033}, to suppress quark or gluon jets misidentified as $\tau$-leptons in the lower $\met$ region.
 Additionally, $\met >60\,\GeV$ is required in these two SRs to further suppress background from misidentified $\tau$-leptons.